gbattra/CS5330/P1/report01.md

 ### Grayscale

-Below are the before and after images for **Part 3**, which converts the color scheme of the original image to grayscale:
+Below are the before and after images for **Part 3**, in which the program is to convert the color scheme of the original image to grayscale:

 **Before:**
 <br>